n1ckd/LightingaleNotes/Sessions/Session 13.md

 [[Thom]] looks for humans, and there is one - [[Clay]] drinking in the corner.
 [[Yuli]] looks for moon elves, and while there are a few they don't look like yuli - they have different eyes, hair and facial features.

-We leave the tavern and decide to go look for rooms at a place we can afford, we find another tavern near the edge of town called [[grasping vines]].
+We leave the tavern and decide to go look for rooms at a place we can afford, we find another tavern near the edge of town called [[Grasping Vines]].

 large cottage structure with warm lighting and wooden construction many many plants blooming on the exterior and interior burnt golden skin and eyes short muscular he offers us 3 rooms, on investigating him we notice 3 things, on his left hand he has a brand on his hand that kind of looks like a dragon head turned to the side, he has a ton of jewelry on like rings and bracelets that are pretty cheaply made, and when he buffs up his shirt slightly opens revealing a leaf.